DEVMOI/Dapp-Vue/README.md

 # Dapp-Vue

 ## Introduction
-Dapp-Vue is a VueJS/Truffle Box created to speed the process of developing VueJs/Dapp Applications
+Dapp-Vue is a VueJS/Truffle Box created to speed the process of developing VueJs/Dapp Applications.

+Dev Server Hosted by [Infura](https://infura.io/)

 ## Built With
 > VueJS | Truffle